 So why the heck would you want to replace a missing tooth?

-Apart from the obvious reason of putting more load on the remainder, it may surprise you to know…
+Apart from the obvious reason – looks!
+It may surprise you to know…

-1. The tooth in the opposite jaw can continue to erupt because it hasn’t got anything to connect to.
+- The tooth opposing (above/below) the space can continue to erupt because it hasn’t got anything to connect to/ bite against.

-2. The teeth on either side of the space can tip and tilt into the space
+- The teeth on either side of the space can tip and tilt into the space.

 You basically create a weak link in the chain.
-It often surprises people who some years after they’ve had a tooth/teeth out, find their smile looking like a rollercoaster track.
+It often surprises people who some years after they’ve had a tooth/teeth out, suddenly find their smile looking like a roller coaster track!

-It is wise if you are unlucky enough to have an unrestorable tooth requiring extraction, to get a night time retainer to hold the adjacent and opposite teeth in place, if a more permanent option isn’t possible for financial or other reasons.
+It is wise idea that if you unfortunately have to have a tooth extracted, that you get a night time retainer made to hold the adjacent and opposite teeth in place (especially if a more permanent option isn’t possible for financial or other reasons).

 If you are missing one or several teeth, your options are:

-1. IMPLANTS (see Implant section for detail) .
+1. IMPLANTS (see Implant section for more detail) .

 This is usually the best, although most expensive option, where the defective tooth/ root is replaced by a titanium implant.
 This can then have a crown placed on top.
 The overall effect is like having a “bionic’ tooth replacement for the damaged or diseased tooth.

-2. BRIDGES (see below)....where crowns on the teeth on either side of the missing tooth are used to “bridge’ the space.
-This is a less expensive option than an implant but requires placement of crowns on either side of the missing tooth space to give support (see picture below)
+Where crowns on the teeth on either side of the missing tooth are used to “bridge’ the space.
+This is a less expensive option than an implant but requires placement of crowns on either side of the missing tooth space to give support.